novaleafoahu/leafvillagedocs/content/docs/chapter1/_index.md

 For .275 potassium, one can use potash 0.0.60 at 0.3 lbs.

-With these values, the fertilizer can be applied weekly throughout many months.
+With these values, the fertilizer can be applied weekly throughout a few months.
 Simply divide the amount of fertilizer by the number of weeks the tomato plant may grow.
-To simplfy measuring, convert lbs to grams...
+To simplify measuring, convert lbs to grams...

 1.5 lbs of calcium nitrate = ~680 grams.
 Therefore, over 12 weeks, you can apply 56 grams of calcium nitrate weekly.

+{{% callout note %}}

+I typically allow my tomato plants to grow for 5-6 months starting in April.
+So that is around 20-24 weeks.
+I divide the required fertilizer by the weeks as the serving size I apply weekly

+{{% /callout %}}